 - Insight Software My Vision Express

 Becoming an Optometrist

-What education is needed to be an Optometrist?
+What education or degrees do I need to become an Optometrist?

 How many years of work experience do I need?